akeneo/pim-community-standard/README.md

 To ensure that completeness is as up to date as possible, you can configure the following crontab
 line:

 */5 * * * * php app/console pim:product:completeness-calculator > /tmp/completeness.log

+In case you import data without running the versionning system in real time, you can make sure the versionning is recalculated appropriately with this crontab line (assuming you filled the version pending table with the adequate information):

+    */5 * * * * php app/console pim:versioning:refresh > /tmp/versioning.log

 Checking your System Configuration
 ----------------------------------